|

 -

-What Is Witchcraft?
-What is Paganism?
+- What Is Witchcraft?
+What is

+Paganism?
 What is Pagan Metaphysics?

-- You can ask the question in many different ways, using any
+- You can ask the question in many different ways,

+thing.
 To make things simple, we'll call it Witchcraft.

 -

 - Witchcraft is a religion and a way of life.
-There are many
+There are

-definitions, but the one I like most is:
+many definitions, but the one I like most is:

-- Witchcraft is a religion that respects all living things,
+- Witchcraft is a religion that respects all living

-seen and unseen in the divine universe.
+things, seen and unseen in the divine universe.

 -

-- It is a spiritual path that sets the foundation of metaphysical
+- It is a spiritual path that sets the foundation

-traditions.
+call traditions.
 These traditions put our beliefs into practice and

 sometimes further details or defines what those beliefs are.
+Think of

-into practice in various ways.
+various ways.

 -

-- In most traditions Witchcraft is symbolized by honoring the
+- In most traditions Witchcraft is symbolized by

-pagans assign mythological deities, or pantheons, to these aspects
+Most pagans assign mythological deities, or pantheons, to these aspects

 of the Divine, to give them form and substance.
-Much like Christians
+Much like Christians do

-practice across all denominations of Witchcraft.
+across all denominations of Witchcraft.

 -

-- It's really important to remember that not all who follow
+- It's really important to remember that not all who

-Witchcraft are Polytheistic.
+follow Witchcraft are Polytheistic.
 Some denominations see the Divine

-as a single all inclusive source which is often referred to as
+as a single all inclusive source which is often referred to as the

-a variety of other titles including God or Goddess.
-It's really
+other titles including God or Goddess.
+It's really up to you and what

-up to you and what label best fits your view of the Divine force
+label best fits your view of the Divine force on your own personal path

-on your own personal path and perspective.
-My tradition follows
+and perspective.
+My tradition follows the path of non-Polytheistic.

-the path of non-Polytheistic.
-Where some traditions see the Divine
+Where some traditions see the Divine as a tree who's branches are

-Goddesses, we see the Divine as the entire Tree.
-Why work with
+represented by different Gods and Goddesses, we see the Divine as the

-just an aspect of the branches, when you can work with the entire
+entire Tree.
+Why work with just an aspect of the branches, when you can

-Tree.
-So in this regard my tradition isn't Polytheistic in the
+work with the entire Tree.
+So in this regard my tradition isn't

+are part of.
 Thus we put an emphasis on the plural "GreatSpirits"

 meaning the Divine is made up of all things.